monarch-initiative/omim/README.md

 A relationship between an entity (e.g. a genotype, genetic variation, chemical, or environmental exposure) and a condition (a phenotype or disease), where the entity has some causal or contributing role that influences the condition.

-#### Necessary conditions for disease-defining associations (RO:0004013)
+#### Necessary conditions for disease-defining associations
-Of the above 3 Disease->Gene association predicates (those with mapping keys (2), (3), and (4)), the one which we consider "disease defining" is (3) (RO:0004013).
-For this association, we also have other conditions that we check.
-If not all of these conditions are met, then the association does not get ontologized; no association gets added to `omim.ttl`.
-The extra conditions are that (i) the Phenotype not be marked as a non-disease (represented by the label being wrapped in `[]`), (ii) that is not a mutation that contribute to susceptibility to multifactorial disorders (e.g., diabetes, asthma) or to susceptibility to infection (e.g., malaria) (represented by the label being wrapped in `{}`), and (iii) not be marked provisional (represented by the label beginning with `?`).
+Of the above 3 Gene->Disease association predicates (those with mapping keys (2), (3), and (4)), the one which we consider "disease defining" is (3) (RO:0004013).
+For these cases, as mentioned above, we also declare an association in the Disease->Gene direction, RO:0004003.
+However, we only declare these associations if several other conditions are also met.
+These other conditions are: (i) the Phenotype not be marked as a non-disease (represented by the label being wrapped in `[]`), (ii) that is not a mutation that contribute to susceptibility to multifactorial disorders (e.g., diabetes, asthma) or to susceptibility to infection (e.g., malaria) (represented by the label being wrapped in `{}`), and (iii) not be marked provisional (represented by the label beginning with `?`).
 These 3 special markers are further explained in the [OMIM FAQ](https://omim.org/help/faq#1_6).
+Additionally, as mentioned above, we only declare the association in `omim.ttl` if there is 1 and only 1 association shown in `morbidmap.txt

 So, all of the conditions together are:
 1. Mapping key is (3)
 2. Only 1 association
 3. Phenotype not marked as non-disease (`[]`)